 Vaccinations

 Vaccinations are given to protect people from serious diseases.
-Vaccinations that you might be given following a natural disaster include hepatitis A, hepatitis B, and/or tetanus.
-However, if you are up to date on these vaccines you may not need to get them again.
-Keep your vaccination record in a safe place.
-Take your vaccination record with you when you see your healthcare provider, especially if you need to move to a new area.
+Vaccinations that you might be given following a natural disaster include hepatitis A, hepatitis B, tetanus, and/or COVID-19.
+If you are up to date on these vaccinations, you may not need to get them again.
+Keep your vaccination record in a safe place and take it with you when you see your healthcare provider, especially if you need to move to a new area.
 Your healthcare providers or health authorities may recommend other vaccinations.
 MotherToBaby has a fact sheet on vaccines at https://mothertobaby.org/fact-sheets/vaccines-pregnancy/.

 Infections

 There can be risks for infections after a natural disaster.
-Drinking polluted food or water, physical injury, and/or crowding in shelters all pose a risk for infection.
+Drinking polluted food or water, physical injury, and/or crowding in shelters can increase the chance of infection.
 Follow the recommendations from health authorities to lower your chances of getting an infection.
 If you think you already have an infection, talk to your healthcare provider right away.
 Be sure to follow their advice on treating your infection.

 Medication